alumbreras/alumbreras.github.io/_posts/2018-08-31-Biased_and_unbiased_estimators.md

 =
 \log \mathbb{E}[x]
 \end{align}

-T
-his estimator is biased and, more specifically, it underestimates the true value.
+This estimator is biased and, more specifically, it underestimates the true value.
 Note, however, that the equality in the middle of the equation holds when the inside term is not a random variable but a constant, which happens if we take the entire population.
 That means